 Gospel, Many of the Lord’s servants commenced gospel meetings in January.
 We pray that 1999 will be a fruitful year, if the Lord be not come.

 Puerto Alegre, On December 14, H.M.
 Wilson wrote, “The conference last month at Capivari was a profitable time.
 Three believers were baptized and added to the assembly in Sao Jeronimo, and two are to be baptized next Saturday in Santa Cruz do Sul.”

 Tokyo, On January 2, Jim Currie wrote, “Since returning to Japan in mid November, I have had a short series of gospel meetings in Osaka in which we rejoiced to see the hand of God in bringing in a good number of unbelievers under the sound of the Word.
 I have also had two series of ministry meetings in other assemblies.”
 Brother Currie expected to give help for three weeks in Malaysia and Singapore.

 Guadalajara, Approximately 100,000 Seed Sowers texts and invitations were given out the last week in December.
 More than 60 saints from Canada and the United States, as well as Christians from the assemblies in Mexico helped in the distribution.
-Gospel meetings by David Alves and Paul Thiessen commenced on January 5 with a good number of strangers present.
+Gospel meetings commenced on January 5 with a good number of strangers present.

 Tepic, The saints broke bread for the first time on January 3.